virginiacsn/bci-analysis/README.md

 Sliding-window SVMs are trained and tested on trials from each uncertainty level independently.
 This quantifies how target direction information evolves relative to the go cue.

 **Cross-level classification**
-Classifiers trained on low-uncertainty (CRS) trials are tested on both CRS and CLD trials in a fixed peri-go-cue window (−50 to 150 ms).
+Classifiers trained on low-uncertainty (CRS) trials are tested on both CRS and CLD trials in a fixed peri-go-cue window (-50 to 150 ms).
 A reduction in accuracy on CLD trials relative to CRS trials indicates reduced generalization of the neural population code across conditions.

----

-### Neural Progress — `bci_progress.py`
+#### Neural Progress — `bci_progress.py`

 During experiments, neural activity was decoded in real time into a velocity command via a velocity-based Kalman filter.
 The component of this decoded velocity that reflects the projection of neural activity onto velocity space is referred to as the **neural vector**.

-**Neural progress** is defined as the projection of the neural vector onto the cursor-to-target direction at each time step — a scalar quantity that captures how effectively neural activity drives movement toward the target.
+**Neural progress** is defined as the projection of the neural vector onto the cursor-to-target direction at each time step, a scalar quantity that captures how effectively neural activity drives movement toward the target.

 <p align="left">
   <img src="images/bci_gh.png" width="650" />